DeepsDali/Weather-Forecast-Project/README.md

 ## APIs Used <a name="apis-used"></a>

-The Weather Info App utilizes the following APIs:
+The TD Weather App utilizes the following APIs:

-- **Weather API**: This API provides weather data based on the user's local postcode.
-It returns information such as temperature, weather conditions, humidity, wind speed, etc.
+- **Weather API: open-meteo.com**: This API provides weather data based on the user's local postcode.
+It returns information such as temperature, weather conditions, sunrise, wind speed, etc.

-- **Postcode API**: This API allows the app to convert the user's input postcode into geographic coordinates (latitude and longitude).
+- **Postcode API: postcodes.io**: This API allows the app to convert the user's input postcode into geographic coordinates (latitude and longitude).
 The coordinates are used to fetch weather data for the specific location.

-Please note that some APIs may require an API key or token for authentication.
-Ensure that you follow the API provider's guidelines for obtaining and using the API key.

 ## Installation <a name="installation"></a>

-To run the Weather Info App locally, follow these steps:
+To run the TD Weather App locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/weather-info-app.git`
 2. Navigate to the project directory: `cd weather-info-app`
 3. Open the `index.html` file in your preferred web browser.

 That's it!
-You can now use the Weather Info App to retrieve weather information based on your local postcode.
+You can now use the TD Weather App to retrieve weather information based on your local postcode.

 ## Technologies Used <a name="technologies-used"></a>

-The Weather Info App is built using the following technologies:
+The TD Weather App is built using the following technologies:

 - **HTML**: Markup language for creating the structure of the app.
 - **CSS**: Styling language for designing the visual appearance of the app.